 Boots is nearing its one year anniversary.
 About this time last year, Alison and her husband Arden, were still in the thick of it.
 Amidst ladders, paint cans, table saws and layers of dust it was hard to imagine a hip urban space, let alone a smoothly running and successful cafe.
 But that’s what it has become.

-And for the health conscious, vegans and gluten-free folk, it is a dream come true.
-Boots offers vegan and gluten free fare, scratch-made cocktails, and sweet treats, in a unique and fun environment.
-It’s not often that restaurant will get it all right.
+And for the health-conscious, vegans and gluten-free folk, it is a dream come true.
+Boots offers vegan and gluten-free fare, scratch-made cocktails, and sweet treats, in a unique and fun environment.

 But since day one, keeping the savory case stocked and full has been her greatest challenge.
 People flock in the doors for her latest daily creations, always made from scratch.
 And not having a set menu allows her the flexibility and freedom to make dishes using what’s seasonal and available that day.

-She adds a 1/2 cup of nutritional yeast which really boosts the health benefits and gives it a rich cheesy flavor.
+She adds nutritional yeast which really boosts the health benefits and gives it a rich cheesy flavor.
 Nutritional yeast, if you are unfamiliar, is packed with protein and vitamins, particularly B vitamins, as well as folic acid, selenium and zinc.

 Once the pasta is done, about 7 minutes later, she very gently strains it.